Belfast wants to make its Route 1 intersections safer

 According to a 2019 traffic study, there were eight car crashes at the Congress Street intersection between 2016 and 2018.
 That rate is higher than other intersections around that area but not high enough to establish a pattern of accidents that “indicate any correctable type safety deficiency,” the study states.

-The city is also working with the Maine DOT to improve at least two other intersections on Route 1, including adding a lane at the intersection of routes 1 and 52 along with more street lights and crosswalks.
+The city is also working with the Maine Department of Transportation to improve at least two other intersections on Route 1, including adding a lane at the intersection of routes 1 and 52, along with more street lights and crosswalks.

-“That’s a really rough intersection,” said Mayor Eric Sanders. “[We need] to handle the public safety needs that have been consistently brought to our attention in the last 15 years.”
+“That’s a really rough intersection,” Mayor Eric Sanders said. “[We need] to handle the public safety needs that have been consistently brought to our attention in the last 15 years.”

-City Councilor Mike Hurley, who met with the MDOT, has floated the idea of a traffic circle at routes 1 and 141 in East Belfast.
+City Councilor Mike Hurley, who met with the Maine Department of Transportation, has floated the idea of a traffic circle at routes 1 and 141 in East Belfast.

 “There’s real issues over there because of the configuration of 141 being close to the bridge and they don’t want backup on the bridge,” Hurley said.